 Ice cream must be the world’s favourite frozen treat.
-We’re absolutely spoilt for choice these days, of course, with an extensive range of flavours available in the aisles of our local supermarket.
+We’re absolutely spoilt for choice these days, with an extensive range of flavours available in the aisles of our local supermarket.

 But visiting the local supermarket isn’t as much fun as making your very own homemade ice cream!